 Cereal crops benefit from being in rotation with other cereals, compared to back-to-back rotations (Table 3.2).

 |Relative % yield (crop on own stubble=100%)|

 |Brassica napus canola||114||115||117||100||118||128|

-Planting crops in a yearly rotation, such as oats/soybeans/wheat/corn, helps prevent buildup of many destructive organisms.
-Keeping disease organisms and insects at low levels reduces the risk of unexpected yield loss and the need for chemical pesticides.
-For example, a three-year rotation of corn/oats/soybeans nearly eliminates the problem of corn rootworm eggs hatching after extended dormancy in corn/soybean rotations and, thus, the need for corn rootworm insecticides.
+Planting crops in a yearly rotation, such as oat/soybeans/wheat/corn, helps to prevent the buildup of many destructive organisms.
+Keeping disease organisms and insects at low levels reduce the risk of unexpected yield loss and the need for pesticide applications.